Nebraska Math & Science Summer Institutes 2018

 Write down the Course Number, Title and Class Number for each course you would like to take.

-If you have not taken a graduate course at the University of Nebraska-Lincoln in the past year, you need to enroll as a non-degree graduate student via the Teach Nebraska website through Graduate Studies, as the application fee is waived for current teachers.
-On your application, you will enter the Course Number, Title and Class Number and be automatically registered.
+If you have not taken a graduate course at the University of Nebraska-Lincoln in the past year, you need to enroll as a non-degree graduate student via the Teach Nebraska website through Graduate Studies.
+The $50 fee is no longer waived for new graduate students at UNL.
+You will need to enroll in MyRED once admitted.

 Registration opens March 5.

 The NMSSI fellowship application is for tuition fellowships for current classroom teachers.
-The application will open in March 2018.
+The application is now open.
 New users will start by choosing "Create an Account."

 Mission and Fellowships